markvanjislaaik/Nifty-Share/README.md

 ```

 ## Settings Notes:
-You can use either AWS SES or your own Gmail account to send emails.
+You can use your own Gmail account or Amazon Simple Email Service (SES) to send emails.
 The required settings variables are the same for either service but for AWS, the MAIL_HOST_USERNAME must be your ACCESS_KEY and the MAIL_PASSWORD must be your SECRET_ACCESS_KEY.

 For Gmail, since 'less secure apps' was deprecated some time ago, you need to generate and use an App Password: